sadiqueali/website/content/blog/2016-11-02-handling-deserialization-errors-in-spring-redis-sessions.markdown

 }
 ```

 However, it is not easy to wire up this repository in the configuration.
 Since Spring Redis Session is auto configured, the only way to override beans for Redis Session is to extend `RedisHttpSessionConfiguration` and specify beans.
-Ideally, we want to override the method `org.springframework.session.data.redis.config.annotation.web.http.RedisHttpSessionConfiguration#sessionRepository`.
+Ideally, we want to override the method `RedisHttpSessionConfiguration#sessionRepository`.
 This would mean that `SafeDeserializationRepository` inherits from `RedisOperationsSessionRepository`.
-That does not sound too complicated till you realize that `org.springframework.session.data.redis.RedisOperationsSessionRepository#getSession(java.lang.String)` returns `RedisSession` which is a final class declared inside `RedisOperationsSessionRepository`.
+That does not sound too complicated till you realize that `RedisOperationsSessionRepository#getSession(java.lang.String)` returns `RedisSession` which is a final class declared inside `RedisOperationsSessionRepository`.

-On closer look, the repository is hooked in to `SessionRepositoryFilter` and it is indeed possible to override the `org.springframework.session.config.annotation.web.http.SpringHttpSessionConfiguration#springSessionRepositoryFilter` method to create a new filter that takes our `SafeDeserializationRepository`.
+On closer look, the repository is hooked in to `SessionRepositoryFilter` and it is indeed possible to override the `SpringHttpSessionConfiguration#springSessionRepositoryFilter` method to create a new filter that takes our `SafeDeserializationRepository`.

 ```java
 @Configuration